cat-damsanx/catsim/README.md

 ### catsim/initialization.py

 - Randomly initializes the first estimate of an examee's proficiency with `RandomInitializer`, the distribution is either `normal` or `uniform`.
-- Initializes fix point with `FixedPointInitializer`.
+- Initializes fixed point with `FixedPointInitializer`.

 ### catsim/selection.py